 - Rehab costs: $30,000

-A year or two later, you apply for a cash-out refinance that is 75% of the home’s appraised value.
-In this case, that would be $150,000.
+A year or two later, you apply for a cash-out refinance that is 75% of the home’s after-repair value of $200,000.
+In this case, you could potentially cash out $150,000.

-You use the $150,000 from the cash-out refinance to pay off the original $80,000 mortgage, leaving you with $70,000 (in addition to the monthly rental income) to purchase, rehab, rent and refinance another property.
+You use the $150,000 from the cash-out refinance to pay off the original $80,000 mortgage, leaving you with $70,000 (in addition to the monthly rental income) to buy, rehab, rent and refinance another property.

 Financing A BRRRR Investment Property